lootie/KernelMatrices.jl/README.md

 # Usage

+**Unless you are planning to do hack on the source code, I suggest you use git checkout on a tagged release.
+Version 0.1 is the exact source code used for the corresponding manuscript.
+Version 0.2 is the most recent release, and requires julia version >=0.7.**

 All of the code in this repository is defined in a module, which is most easily used the way you would use an official julia package.
 To faciliate that, I suggest adding the directory to your